emrysshevek/simple_hwr/README.md

 ### Downloading/Preparing Datasets

-Ensure that you have an IAM Database access account ([register](http://www.fki.inf.unibe.ch/DBs/iamDB/iLogin/index.php)), then:
+Ensure that you have an IAM Handwriting Database access account ([register](http://www.fki.inf.unibe.ch/DBs/iamDB/iLogin/index.php)), and IAM On-Line Handwriting Database access account ([register](http://www.fki.inf.unibe.ch/DBs/iamOnDB/iLogin/index.php)), then:

 ``` bash
 cd data
 sh generate-all-datasets.sh
 ```

+For the first IAM prompt, use your username and password for IAM Handwriting DB, then for the second IAM prompt, use your username and password for IAM On-Line Handwriting DB.

 ### Train